mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_20_Azure Blueprints.md

 1. On the Azure Resource Manager template **StorageAccount**, select **Standard_GRS** for the **storageAccountType** parameter.

-1. Read the information box at the bottom of the page, and then select **Assign**.
+1. Read the information box at the bottom of the page, and then select **Assign**.  *Due to the limitations of lab environments you may receive an error.
+This can be ignored and continue to the next task*

 ### Task 5: Track deployment of a blueprint